 - Your final opportunity to submit your final student achievement data

 After completing Round 3, you will be notified by email if you are a finalist by September 10, 2021.
 Winners will be announced and celebrated in late Fall.

 - Student Indicators and Broader Outcomes Wheel

 - Teach For America’s Foundations (core values and commitment to DEI found within)

 - Theory of Leadership

-If you have any additional questions about the application process, please check out our FAQ resource or reach out to your regional TFA contacts.
+If you have any additional questions about the application process, please check out our FAQ resource or reach out to a member of your TFA regional team.
 All other questions can be sent to email@example.com.

 Thurs, July 1, 2021 at 11:59 pm HST